brunomaga/brunomaga.github.io/_posts/2014-06-21-Distributed-Sort.md

 <p align="center"><img width="60%" height="60%" src="/assets/Distributed-Sort/sample_sort.png"></p>

-This method if computationally very efficient as the number of communication operations is constant, independently of the input size of network size.
+This method is computationally very efficient as the number of communication operations is constant, independently of the input size of network size.
 However, it may lead to a highly heterogeneous number of elements across number nodes.
 This may be a main drawback if elements are to be computed in parallel (as some ranks will take longer than others).
 In such cases, a network balance operation  may follow the sorting in order to equalize datasets across the network.
 This topic will be covered in the following post.

 The `C++` implementation of both algorithms is available in <a href="/assets/Distributed-Sort/DistributedMemorySorter.cxx">DistributedMemorySorter.cxx</a> and <a href="/assets/Distributed-Sort/DistributedMemorySorter.h">DistributedMemorySorter.h</a>.